Cabaret (1972 film): Historical basis

 While rooming together at Nollendorfstrasse 17 in Schöneberg, Isherwood and Ross met John Blomshield, a wealthy playboy who inspired the film character of Baron Maximilian von Heune.
 Blomshield sexually pursued both Isherwood and Ross for a short while, and he invited them to accompany him on a trip abroad.
 He then abruptly disappeared without saying goodbye.

 Following Blomshield's disappearance, Ross became pregnant with the child of jazz pianist and later actor Peter van Eyck.
-After Eyck abandoned Ross, she underwent a near-fatal abortion facilitated by Isherwood who pretended to be her heterosexual impregnator.
+After Eyck abandoned Ross, she underwent a near-fatal abortion facilitated by Isherwood, who pretended to have fathered her pregnancy.

 While Ross recovered from the botched abortion procedure, the political situation rapidly deteriorated in Germany.
 As Berlin's daily scenes featured "poverty, unemployment, political demonstrations and street fighting between the forces of the extreme left and the extreme right," Isherwood, Spender, and other British nationals realized that they must flee the country.
 "There was a sensation of doom to be felt in the Berlin streets," Spender recalled.

 By the time Adolf Hitler implemented the Enabling Act of 1933 which cemented his dictatorship, Isherwood, Ross, Spender, and others had fled Germany and returned to England.
 Many of the Berlin cabaret denizens befriended by Isherwood would later flee abroad or perish in concentration camps.
-These factual events served as the genesis for Isherwood's 1937 novella Sally Bowles which was later adapted into the 1955 film I Am a Camera and the 1966 Cabaret musical.
+These factual events served as the genesis for Isherwood's 1937 novella Sally Bowles, which was later adapted into the 1955 film I Am a Camera and the 1966 musical Cabaret.